noodleSynth/WebGlElementBackground/README.md

 - Run `npm install` within the repo directory
 - Run `npm run dev`
 - Open the dev server within the browser

+## To-DO
+- Make an easier way to bind HTML events/inputs to uniforms
+- Make more patterns
+- Expand on general architecture